 Please visit our menu page for more information.

 Visits out of Nursery

 Throughout the year we like to provide opportunities for children to experience outings and visits to interesting places and local facilities such as the library, shops and parks.
-In the summer term the children go to Hawks Gym for sessions of climbing, jumping and swinging that are always greatly enjoyed.

 We rely on your help to accompany us to ensure a safe ratio of adults and children and will ask for volunteers to assist us near the time of any visits.